 Old family photographs are the starting point for my work.
 Reimagined, with the intention of setting my subjects free from a frozen moment in time and space, I place them into a new orbit.
 Transcending the personal and sidestepping nostalgia, I create a new narrative and mess with time.

 Initially, along with photographs, I use painting, drawing and collage which is manufactured into large scale, digitally woven fabric.
 This is then cut and reassembled using hand stitched appliqué.
 I find this use of new technology, combined with traditional techniques, compelling within a contemporary art context.

-I grew up in the USA and moved to the UK in 1983.
-I graduated from The Ohio State University with a degree in Art Education.
-My practice at that time was mainly performance and video based.
-With an interest in alternative artist spaces, I went on to post graduate study in Arts Management at the University of Akron.
-By way of an educational/work exchange programme, I ended up in Cambridge, England managing a gallery, before settling in Scotland.
+I moved to the UK from the USA in 1983.
+I’m an art graduate of The Ohio State University where my practice was performance and video based.
+This was followed by post graduate study in Arts Management at the University of Akron with an interest in alternative artist spaces.
+By way of a USA/UK educational work exchange programme, I ended up in Cambridge where I managed a gallery, before settling in Scotland in 1987.

 I am represented by Arusha Gallery, Edinburgh. www.arushagallery.com